On characteristic numbers of $24$ dimensional String manifolds: Introduction

+where $f: M\rightarrow BSpin$ is the classifying map of the normal bundle of $M$ in the stable range.
 It is a classical result that ${\rm Sig}(M, \nu)$ is divisible by $8$ for Spin manifolds.
 For our String manifold $M$ however, we actually can get higher divisibility. \begin{theorem} Let $M$ be a $24$ dimensional String manifold.
 Then